CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

       > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ## Summary

+In this exercise, you have learnt implementing robust security measures for your Azure environment.
+By monitoring network health, visualizing connections with Network Watcher, and securing VM access through Azure Bastion, we've ensured that your network is both secure and transparent.
+Additionally, we've set up NSG flow logs and diagnostics to provide ongoing insights and protection for your network traffic.

+## Review
 In this exercise you have covered the following:

    - Explored on Network health